Dikembe Mutombo: Personal life

-He met his wife, Rose, during a visit to Kinshasa in 1995.
-They live in Atlanta and have three children together.
-They also adopted four children from Rose's deceased brothers.
-His son, Ryan, was ranked as the 16th best center in high school and committed in 2021 to play at Georgetown.
+Mutombo met his wife, Rose, during a visit to Kinshasa in 1995.
+They lived in Atlanta and had three children.
+They also adopted four children of Rose's deceased brothers.
+Dikembe and Rose's son, Ryan Mutombo, was ranked as the 16th-best high school center in the United States.
+In 2021, he committed to play basketball for his father's alma mater, Georgetown, which he did for two seasons.